Building a connected micro-certification ecosystem

-eCampusOntario’s work with micro-credentials aims to strengthen and expand micro-certification activity at Ontario colleges and universities through a common framework and a community of practice.
+eCampusOntario’s work aims to strengthen and expand micro-certification activity in Ontario through a common framework and community of practice.

 Here is a list of the partners and pilot projects: